 As travelers, we can guarantee travelling to Iran will be one of the coolest trips of your life.
 But, not necessarily all of your acquaintances will approve and prefer to have a day by day update from you through your Iran’s vacation.
-On the other hand, you might need to stay online for any possible reason and more commonly to share your cool pics and live videos online in social media.
+On the other hand, you need Iran sim card to stay online for any possible reason and more commonly to share your cool pics and live videos online in social media.
 Not to miss, you will probably need to use some online applications such as Snapp for budget transportation or use your google map to navigate.

-Using your own sim card in Iran is possible for most of countries especially European and Asian ones.
+Using your own Iran sim card is possible for most of countries especially European and Asian ones.
 Of course the roaming fee should be considered.
 So, if you intend to just use your own sim card, it’s better to keep your mobile phone on flight mode and only use the Wi-Fi wherever provided.
 But the best option is to buy an Iranian sim card in IKA airport.
 The main purpose of this post is providing the most essential information about introducing the Visitor sim card as the best choice and how to proceed on it.
 We have tried to skip unnecessary and unrelated additional information for a tourist.

 What is the Visitor sim card & where can you buy it?

 “Visitor SIM” is a recent service for tourists who visit Iran for a 30 days’ period.
 It’s a prepaid SIM card which provides domestic and International calls, text and mobile data to stay online while in Iran.
-To get this sim in the IKA, after claiming your luggage, go upstairs and search for MTN-Irancell station.
+To get Iran sim card in the IKA, after claiming your luggage, go upstairs and search for MTN-Irancell station.
 That’s the place where you can buy your Visitor sim.
 After purchasing the sim card with your passport which is 600.000 Rials at this moment and adding a data package to it (the operators at the station will help you with all of it), sim card will be ready to use immediately.

 If for any reason, you missed your chance to get it at the airport, you can also get one at the MTN-Irancell service centers in the cities.
 Again, don’t forget in order to activate the SIM card, you need to have your passport with you.
 Here, you can see the current call, text and data package fees of Visitor sim: